RNM-Enterprises/oolang/README.md

 We have a custom Web IDE at <https://oolang.tech>, for experimenting in the browser.

-You can also install OOLANG on your system with Cargo:
+`oorun`, a command line runner, is available on [crates.io](https://crates.io/crates/OOLANG), and can be installed with Cargo:

 ```rust
 cargo install oolang